The Purpose of Engineering Licensure

-This is most often used when a complaint is filed regarding something that is not within the Board’s jurisdiction, for example, an engineer is practicing another profession, unlicensed activity when no unlicensed activity has occurred, or an issue that is not a violation of Board laws and rules.
+This is most often used when a complaint is filed regarding something that is not within the Board’s jurisdiction, for example, an engineer is practicing another profession, no unlicensed activity has occurred, or there has been no violation of Board laws and rules.

 Closing Order: When a complaint is legally sufficient, has been fully investigated and reviewed by the Probable Cause Panel, and found to have no violation of Board laws and rules, a Closing Order will be issued.